lemcomm/MaFCDR/src/BM2/SiteBundle/Announcements.md

 * You can now exit a settlement

 ### New Fixes ###
+* Map loadlist no longer appears on realm pages, which will improve page usability for smaller displays.
 * Lendan Towers & the new Communication systems have been removed until they can be completed.
 * As such, battles should now be startable.
 * Bandits won't be quite as numermous anymore (once we get some turns going anyways).